Software I use and gadgets I love ✨

 I've never used the default MacOs terminal, but whenever I see someone's screen with it, I feel like I am looking at a computer from the 80s. iTerm feels like the way to go.

-I've been on the Mackbook Pro bandwagon since 2009, but the M1 chip is such a game changer that a MacBook Air (with some extra RAM) is now more than enough for modern web development.
+I've been on the Mackbook Pro bandwagon since 2009, but the latest Apple M chips are such a game changer that a MacBook Air (with some extra RAM) is now more than enough for modern web development.

-I've been dreaming of having a 4K external monitor like this during all my travel years.
+I dreamed of having a high-resolution external monitor like this during all my travel years.
 It is now the case!
 It makes frontend development so much enjoyable.